ikefix/SoftwareDev-packages/README.md

 Installation
 $ pip install folium

 or

 $ conda install -c conda-forge folium
 Documentation
 https://python-visualization.github.io/folium/latest/

-Contributing
-We love contributions! folium is open source, built on open source, and we'd love to have you hang out in our community.

-See our complete contributor's guide for more info.
+ folium is open source, built on open source, you can follow the guide for more info.

 Changelog
 Release notes of v0.16.0 and higher: https://github.com/python-visualization/folium/releases